N3m0N0b0dy/Inherent-Adversarial-Robustness-of-Analog-In-Memory-Computing/README.md

 # Inherent Adversarial Robustness of Analog In-Memory Computing

-A simulation framework replicating and extending the results of:
+A simulation framework trying to replicate and extend the results of:

 > **"The inherent adversarial robustness of analog in-memory computing"**
 > Lammie et al., *Nature Communications* 16, 1756 (2025)